luisccastilhosj/cursoemvideo/README.md

 # cursoemvideo
-Exercises and notes taken from Python course of Curso Em Vídeo's channel on YouTube
+This repository aims the saving of exercises and notes taken throughout Curso em Vídeo's Python course.
+Curso em Vídeo is a channel from YouTube (lead by Gustavo Guanabara) that disseminates knowledge about IT and softwares.